 You can find the facilitation guide for this workshop below, with the latest version always available on GitHub here.

-The student-focused version of this workshop is below.
+The Coding Activity version of this workshop is below.
 It features a live AI training exercise using Visual Studio Code for Education requiring laptops for participants.
-If you download a copy, be sure to review the notes section for key discussion points and essential concepts to share with students.
+If you download a copy, be sure to review the notes section for key discussion points and essential concepts to share with participants.

 Final Thoughts